fieldtrip/website/tutorial/spikefield.md

 ## Summary

-We have shown how to compute measures of spike-LFP phase-coupling using the spike toolbox in Fieldtrip.
+We have shown how to compute measures of spike-LFP phase-coupling using the spike toolbox in FieldTrip.
 Time-frequency representations of mean spike-LFP phase or the spike-LFP phase consistency can be obtained.
 We have shown examples of how to implement measures of spike-LFP phase consistency that are not affected by the number of available spikes.

 Further development of the functionality will be in the direction of computing inferential statistics on the phase consistency measures using permutation statistics.